 Stryker’s African Ancestry Network (SAAN) is an employee resource group formed by Stryker employees who aspire to drive diversity, equity and inclusion, making Stryker a career destination for Black employees.
 For Dr. Martin Luther King Jr. Day — also a National Day of Service — SAAN organized multiple local blood drives that members could attend.

 “It was encouraging to be able to provide an opportunity for members at each Stryker location,” said Jordan Merritt, Marketing Communications Manager at Stryker and the Communications Lead for SAAN.
 “Whether it was San Jose, Dallas, Kalamazoo, Mahwah, Memphis or another location, employees used their extra time for good, helping people in need.”

 Employees in Freiburg prepare for a local blood drive.

-It's the blood already on the shelves that helps save lives in an emergency.
-Stryker is honoured to partner with the Red Cross and support blood drives in local communities across the nation.
+It’s the blood already on the shelves that helps save lives in an emergency.
+Stryker is honored to partner with the Red Cross and support blood drives in local communities across the nation.